EmekaNkurumeh/juno/doc/packaging.md

-# Packaging a Juno game for distribution
+# Packaging a Sol game for distribution

 To package your game for distribution, you should create a zip archive containing the game's source code and assets.
 The game's `main.lua` file should be at the root of this archive.

-The zip file should be renamed to `pak0` (with no extension) and placed in the same directory as the Juno executable.
-When Juno runs it will search for the `pak0` file and load it if it exists.
+The zip file should be renamed to `pak0` (with no extension) and placed in the same directory as the Sol executable.
+When Sol runs it will search for the `pak0` file and load it if it exists.

 ### Windows

 The dynamically linked libraries should be included when distributing your game.
 On Windows these are `SDL.dll` and `lua51.dll`.
-The Juno executable can be renamed to the title of your game.
+The Sol executable can be renamed to the title of your game.
 This should result in the following files:

 ```
 game_title
-├── game_title.exe  (juno executable)
+├── game_title.exe  (sol executable)
 ├── pak0            (zip archive of game)
 ├── lua51.dll
 └── SDL.dll